National High School Game Academy

 Applicants are encouraged to submit images beyond the specific suggestions above.
 The above suggestions are not required, and all additional work will be seriously considered.

 If an applicant applies on the Visual Arts/Graphic Design track, it will be understood that they wish to be assigned to a team in the role of artist.
+They will be given basic instruction in software development in Unity, but only enough to facilitate collaboration with their teammates.

 Sound Design or Music Composition